We don't just talk cars ... we teach how to buy them.

 More bad news for Saab, this was then followed by the financial crisis and General Motors' bankruptcy, which led to the sale of Saab to Dutch automaker Spyker Cars.
 Having its own financial difficulties during rough financial times, Spyker arranged a sale to a Chinese automaker.
 But GM nixed the sale because it didn't want its designs going to China as part of the deal.
 It was worried about copyright protection in China and feared its engineering would be stolen.
 And without GM's designs, the Chinese would have to redesign all models, something that didn't make financial sense to them.
 So, the deal fell through and Saab ended.

-Another plus for prospective buyers is that resale values have dropped, meaning that prices are lower as compared with other alternatives.
+Another plus for prospective buyers is that resale values dropped, meaning that prices are lower as compared with other alternatives.
 If you are a used Saab buyer, there are some good deals to be had with careful shopping.

 Here's some information on a few of our favorites, followed by shopping pointers on how to get the best price.